Towards quantitative Low Energy Ion Scattering on CaSiO$_3$ from Comparison to Multiple-Scattering-Resolved Dynamical Binary Collision Approximation Simulations: Methods

 The CaSiO$_3$ layer on Si(001) substrate is loaded in an ionTOF Qtac LEIS system with a base pressure in the low $10^{-10}$\,mbar range.
-The sample is sputtered by Ar$^+$ ions at 2\,keV energy and $60^{\circ}$ incidence angle with respect to the surface normal.
-An area of $500\times 500$\,$\mu$m$^2$ is irradiated by the Ar ions.
-After each fluence step of $\Phi_{Ar} = 1.67\times 10^{15}$\,Ar/cm$^2$, a LEIS spectrum is taken.
-In total we apply an Ar fluence of $6.7\times 10^{16}$\,Ar/cm$^2$.
+The sample is sputtered by Xe$^+$ ions at 1\,keV energy and $60^{\circ}$ incidence angle with respect to the surface normal.
+An area of $500\times 500$\,$\mu$m$^2$ is irradiated by the Xe ions.
+After each fluence step of $\Phi_\mathrm{Xe} = 1.0\times 10^{15}$\,Xe/cm$^2$, a LEIS spectrum is taken.
+In total we apply an Xe fluence of $4.7\times 10^{16}$\,Xe/cm$^2$.
 Therefore, we track dynamic surface changes during the surface preparation and cleaning procedure.

-LEIS spectra are obtained with 1\,keV He$^+$ ions under normal incidence.
-An area of $300\times 300$\,\,$\mu$m$^2$ in the middle of the Ar-sputtered area is probed by the He beam.
-Scattered He ions are detected by the annular Qtac detector under $145^{\circ} \pm 0.6^{\circ}$ scattering angle.
-Note, that the detector is a toroidal electrostatic analyzer covering $360^{\circ}$ azimuthal angle, which can only measure charged particles.
-Ions which neutralize in the process of scattering are not detected.
-The energy analyzer is operated in constant pass energy mode at 3\,keV and has an energy resolution of $1.4\%$ of the pass energy, i.e. 42\,eV in our case.
+LEIS spectra are obtained with \qtyrange{1}{3}{\keV} He$^+$ ions under normal incidence.
+An area of $300\times 300$\,\,$\mu$m$^2$ is probed in the middle of the Xe-sputtered area by the He beam.
+Scattered He ions are detected by the annular Qtac detector at $145^{\circ} \pm 0.6^{\circ}$ scattering angle.
+Note that the detector is a toroidal electrostatic analyzer that covers a $360^{\circ}$ azimuthal angle and can only measure charged particles.
+Ions that neutralize in the process of scattering are not detected.
+During all our experiments, the energy analyzer is operated in constant pass energy mode.
+The specific pass energy depends on the He incidence energy and was chosen between 1\,keV and 2\,keV.
+The analyzer's energy resolution is 1.4\% of the pass energy.

+We also used a carbon wafer with lithographic patches of sputter-coated Si, Ni, and Au to determine the single collision peak position for these elements in order to calibrate the spectrometer against the single collision peak position from BCA simulations.